 The day is done after that!

-- how long do you want your money to be exposed on the market
+- how long do you want your money to be exposed to the market?

-- how much time do you have to trade per day.
+- how much time do you have (or want) to trade every day?

-If you have limited time and want to day trade, you should choose a lower time frame, like M2 or M5.
+If you have limited time and want to day trade, you should choose a lower time frame, like M1, M2, or M5.

-If you only have time to watch the markets at night, then you should opt to choose a high time frame, from H4 to Daily.
+If you only have time to watch the markets at night, then you should opt to choose a higher time frame, from H4 to Daily.

-That way you only need to spend a few minutes every night to analyse your open trades and check for new opportunities on your charts.
+That way you only need to spend a few minutes every night to analyze the markets, manage open trades, and check for new opportunities on your trading charts.